Back to the articles

 The corresponding physical quantity is the length

 The measured actual values allow a complete and three-dimensional assessment.
 In the best case, the component has been manufactured as it was originally designed.
-This enables smooth use later (e.g. assembly of the component)
+This enables smooth use later on (e.g. assembly of the component)

 Different technologies are used in our company:

-• Computed tomography
+• Computer tomography

 • Optical 2D measurement technology (e.g. video measuring microscopes)